dragonflypl/web-wiki/angular-performance.md

 **app.js:24 $rootScope.$digest 514 ms.** back to normal time.
 We already proved that simple expressions are blazing fast, so even though we evaluate `show(item, 'email')` twice, there's basically no difference in time.

+### ng-repeat filter

+Let's add ng-repeat filter and see how it behaves.

+> git checkout 13-ng-repeat-filter

+Note that all model changes are disabled.
+Once again we see that filter is evaluated for each row each.
+So we filtering array even though nothing is changing.

+Alternative: use `$watchCollection` for filter object & source data:

+> git checkout 14-ng-repeat-manual

+But let's check what is happening when we type change filters : many digest cycles after each keyup event.

+We can fix it with `ng-model-options="{ debounce: 500 }"`.

+**Bottom Line: don't use filters for filtering in ng-repeat**

 # TODO:

 - amazing example of using profiler ! https://www.bennadel.com/blog/2635-looking-at-how-scope-evalasync-affects-performance-in-angularjs-directives.htm